 So how does semen retention work, and why are so many people interested in it?
 We logged off social media and asked Dr. Dubin the truth behind these semen retentionist claims.

-What is Semen Retention?
+What is Sperm Retention?

 In short, it’s a practice where you don’t ejaculate, orgasm, or engage in sexual activity.